MONICA-Project/sfn/SFN_Setup.md

 Security Fusion Node (SFN) is a platform to calibrate the camera stream and setup datastream flow to the various algorithms and direct the algorithm outputs to different ports.

 The document outlines software requirements, camera calibration process and activation of the SFN to manage the datastreams.
+SFN typically receives data from VCA core.
+Please reffer to the [VCA Installation tutorial](VCAcore_Installation.md) for more details.

 ## Software Requirements
 * Linux 16.04